xjhofernandes/sef-status-check/README.md

 ##### Install Selenium Library

 In the root folder from the repository.
-Run the command bellow:"
+Run the command below:"
 ```cmd
 pip install -r requirements.txt
 ```

 ## :arrow_forward: How to execute

-Just run the command bellow in the repository root folder:
+Just run the command below in the repository root folder:
 ```python
 python sef_status_check -e "YourEmail" -p "YourPassword" -b "firefox" (or "chrome")
 ```